 - When feasible, professional development and resources will be provided to foster alternatives to student discipline.

 - Parent nutrition workshops were provided during the 2021-2022 school year.

 Implementation and Evaluation

-- Wellness Committee meets at least three times per year and reviews and discusses the Wellness Policy during committee meetings.
+- The Wellness Committee meets at least 3 times per year and reviews and discusses the Wellness Policy during committee meetings.

 - Surveys have been administered at the elementary and secondary school sites for the last three years.

-- During the 17 – 18 school year the Nutrition Center administered a survey to review current progress of Wellness Policy implementation.
+- During the 21 – 22 school year, the Nutrition Center administered a survey to review the current progress of Wellness Policy implementation.